ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 </plugin>
 ```

+Each `binaryMavenPlugin` can take an optional `options` parameter which will
+be passed as an option to the plugin if specified.

 #### Binary plugins from the system path

 If you instead wish to read the executable from the system `$PATH`, then you can specify an